-Despite its rapid rise to fame as a modern cooking oil, safflower itself is actually one of the world’s oldest known crops, dating back to ancient Egypt circa 4000 BC.
+Despite its rapid rise to fame as modern cooking oil, safflower itself is actually one of the world’s oldest known crops, dating back to ancient Egypt circa 4000 BC.

 Ancient writing tablets of the time reveal that Egyptians used what they called “white safflower” and “red safflower.”
 The distinction comes from the two useful parts of the plant: the pale seeds (white safflower) and the red florets (red safflowers).
-These first cultivators used the colorful flowers as a clothing dye.
+These first cultivators used colorful flowers as a clothing dye.

 Historical applications for the versatile plant in China are twofold.
 First, the florets flavor soup and rice dishes.
 Secondly, holistic healers use the safflower herb medicinally to “invigorate blood”.
 Applied to traumatic injuries as a poultice, it facilitates healing and reduces pain.
-Practitioners of Traditional Chinese Medicine (TCM) also prescribe it as a tea for treatment of fevers and reduction of phlegm.
+Practitioners of Traditional Chinese Medicine (TCM) also prescribe it as a tea for the treatment of fevers and reduction of phlegm.
 (1)

 Today, safflower commonly substitutes for the sought after saffron spice.
 In Europe, the prevalence of this practice earned it the name “false saffron”.
 This is similar to the controversy surrounding true cinnamon.